xxelegyxx/elegy-portfolio/README.md

 This site is a landing page for Elegy (Joe Wood)'s animation portfolio.
 There are gifs that play of his animation works that link to full videos hosted on YouTube.

 ![background-video](./assets/videos/dead-2-u-gif.mp4)
+### Responsive Navbar
+Navigation is easy with a fixed navigation bar

+### Fixed Logo
+Logo stays stationary as you scroll down the page

 ### Background Video
 This site features an autoplay background video.
 To change the background video, replace the video here- <br>
 ![screenshot-1](./assets/images/screenshot-1.png)

+###Interactive portfolio
+Embedded videos glow as you hover over them

+###Socials bar
+Clean footer has social media widgets for easy contact/interaction using Font Aweosome.

 ## :card_index: Credits